 Vaccine Logistics: A challenge comes with opportunity

 Logistics plays an important role in vaccine distribution as it has to reach every nook and corner of the country.
-It is definitely considered a revival of the cargo industry but at the same time, it comes with many challenges in terms of infrastructure, temperature, first mile/last mile deliveries, etc. Industry veterans share their opinions on this exclusively with Apace Digital Cargo.
+It is definitely considered a revival of the cargo industry but at the same time, it comes with many challenges in terms of infrastructure, temperature, first mile/last mile deliveries, etc. Industry veterans share their opinions on this exclusively with Jasleen Kaur.
 Take a look at the top 6 opinions –

 Jaideep Raha, Managing Director, Jetex Oceanair

 Logistics plays the most crucial role in Vaccine Distribution.
 Whoever is the operator he must have proper trained manpower and infrastructure and his own CHA licenses and good inventory of Reefer Truck Vendors if he himself does not have them in adequate numbers.
 Most importantly, the logistic operator has to ensure that the temperature chain does not break in the First mile and Last mile delivery.

 b) Efficient Terminal Handling

 d) First Mile and Last mile Delivery systems

 e) During the Day time within the City limit the Goods Vehicles No Entry Permission by the Traffic Police Department of the Respective City.